pagkly/Zed/Investopedia3/Large Cap (Big Cap).md

 Large Cap (Big Cap)
 ## What Does Large Cap (Big Cap) Mean?

 Large cap (sometimes called "big cap") refers to a company with a market capitalization value of more than $10 billion.
-Large cap is a shortened version of the term "large market capitalization."
-[Market capitalization](https://www.investopedia.com/terms/m/marketcapitalization.asp) is calculated by multiplying the number of a company's shares outstanding by its stock price per share.
+Large cap is a shortened version of the term "large market capitalization." [[Market capitalization]](https://www.investopedia.com/terms/m/marketcapitalization.asp) is calculated by multiplying the number of a company's shares outstanding by its stock price per share.
 A company’s stock is generally classified as large cap, mid cap or small cap.

 ## Large Cap (Big Cap) Explained

-Large cap stocks represent approximately 93% of the [total U.S. equities market](https://wilshire.com/indexes/wilshire-5000-family/wilshire-5000-total-market-index) as measured by the [Wilshire 5000 Total Market Index](https://wilshire.com/Portals/0/analytics/indexes/characteristics/wilshire-5000-characteristics.pdf).1 As of Sept.
+Large cap stocks represent approximately 93% of the [[total U.S. equities market]](https://wilshire.com/indexes/wilshire-5000-family/wilshire-5000-total-market-index) as measured by the [[Wilshire 5000 Total Market Index]](https://wilshire.com/Portals/0/analytics/indexes/characteristics/wilshire-5000-characteristics.pdf).1 As of Sept.
 30, 2020, the Index had 3,445 stocks representing the entire U.S. equity market universe.2

-As of June 30, 2020, the [top U.S. stocks by market cap](https://www.investopedia.com/articles/active-trading/111115/why-all-worlds-top-10-companies-are-american.asp) included the following:
+As of June 30, 2020, the [[top U.S. stocks by market cap]](https://www.investopedia.com/articles/active-trading/111115/why-all-worlds-top-10-companies-are-american.asp) included the following:

 1. Apple (AAPL)
 2. Microsoft (MSFT)